 Kim and I flew off to Malaysia oblivious to any threat or problem that could happen to a person on a trip such as the one we were on.

 In those days at each air port in Asia we had to walk down the steps of the aircraft onto the hot tarmac and around us were the custom’s people with machine guns at their hips.

 At that time in Australia Police didn’t have guns, only farming people had guns and they were shot guns that shot rabbits, not semi automatic machine guns.
 It was scary to see smartly uniformed men with such powerful guns.

 Our first stop was Malaysia.
-Once outside the airport Kuala Lumpa was a sleepy place, it had the Asian infrastructure problem of smelly plumbing in the 5 star hotels where huge cockroaches would crawl up and enter the room through the bathroom drains.
+Once outside the airport Kuala Lumpur (KL) was a sleepy place, it had the Asian infrastructure problem of smelly plumbing in the 5 star hotels where huge cockroaches would crawl up and enter the room through the bathroom drains.

-After one night in KL where we had my first Malaysian Banquet dinner in the hotel we flew to HONKERS.
+After one night in KL where we had my first Malaysian Banquet dinner where this photo was taken we flew to HONKERS — Hong Kong.
 My parents had given us a small amount of money to spend and this I guess they thought would pay for food and other sort of inconvenient and silly things like that.